 The funding levels shown are from several programs administered by four different state departments, multiple funding sources and former redevelopment agencies.
 From HCD, state general and revolving funds are allocated to the following programs: Mobilehome Park Rehabilitation and Resident Ownership Program (MPRROP), Multifamily Housing Program (MHP), Office of Migrant Services (OMS), as well through Project Homekey.
 From SGC, state general funds are awarded through the Affordable Housing Sustainable Housing Communities (AHSC) Program.
-State funding was distributed through local redevelopment agencies until fiscal year 2010.
-From CTCAC, state funds are awarded through state Low-Income Housing Tax Credits.
-From BCSH, state general funds are disbursed through the Homeless Emergency Aid Program (HEAP) and Homeless Housing, Assistance, and Prevention Program (HHAP).

-16 At the time of 2023 update, HCD had not yet published its FY 2021-2022 annual report so certain funding allocations such as HOME non-entitlement allocations were not captured.
+&lt;sup>17 At the time of 2023 update, HCD had not yet published its FY 2021-2022 annual report so certain funding allocations such as HOME non-entitlement allocations were not captured.